Who is considered the next of kin for life insurance?

 The named beneficiary receives the life insurance proceeds, not necessarily the next of kin.

-The next-of-kin order generally follows: spouse, children, parents, siblings, and other blood relatives.
+The next of kin order generally follows spouses, children, parents, siblings, and other blood relatives.

 Do I need to list a next of kin for life insurance purposes?